lgryaznova/GettingAndCleaningData/CodeBook.md

 40  |  tBodyGyroMagStd | Time domain signal.
 Standard deviation for the magnitude of the body angular velocity three-dimensional signals.
 Magnitude is calculated using the Euclidean norm.
 41  |  tBodyGyroJerkMagMean | Time domain signal.
 Mean value of the magnitude of the Jerk three-dimensional signals derived from the body angular velocity.
 Magnitude is calculated using the Euclidean norm.
 42  |  tBodyGyroJerkMagStd | Time domain signal.
 Standard deviation for the magnitude of the Jerk three-dimensional signals derived from the body angular velocity.
 Magnitude is calculated using the Euclidean norm.
 43  |  fBodyAccMeanX | Frequency domain signal.
-Mean value of the body acceleration signals on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body acceleration signals on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 44  |  fBodyAccMeanY | Frequency domain signal.
 Frequency domain signal.
-Mean value of the body acceleration signals on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body acceleration signals on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 45  |  fBodyAccMeanZ | Frequency domain signal.
 Frequency domain signal.
-Mean value of the body acceleration signals on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body acceleration signals on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 46  |  fBodyAccStdX | Frequency domain signal.
-Standard deviation for the body acceleration signals on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body acceleration signals on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 47  |  fBodyAccStdY | Frequency domain signal.
-Standard deviation for the body acceleration signals on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body acceleration signals on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 48  |  fBodyAccStdZ | Frequency domain signal.
-Standard deviation for the body acceleration signals on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body acceleration signals on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 49  |  fBodyAccJerkMeanX | Frequency domain signal.
-Mean value of the Jerk signal derived from the body linear acceleration on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the Jerk signal derived from the body linear acceleration on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 50  |  fBodyAccJerkMeanY | Frequency domain signal.
-Mean value of the Jerk signal derived from the body linear acceleration on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the Jerk signal derived from the body linear acceleration on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 51  |  fBodyAccJerkMeanZ | Frequency domain signal.
-Mean value of the Jerk signal derived from the body linear acceleration on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the Jerk signal derived from the body linear acceleration on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 52  |  fBodyAccJerkStdX | Frequency domain signal.
-Standard deviation for the Jerk signal derived from the body linear acceleration on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the Jerk signal derived from the body linear acceleration on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 53  |  fBodyAccJerkStdY | Frequency domain signal.
-Standard deviation for the Jerk signal derived from the body linear acceleration on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the Jerk signal derived from the body linear acceleration on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 54  |  fBodyAccJerkStdZ | Frequency domain signal.
-Standard deviation for the Jerk signal derived from the body linear acceleration on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the Jerk signal derived from the body linear acceleration on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 55  |  fBodyGyroMeanX | Frequency domain signal.
-Mean value of the body angular velocity on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body angular velocity on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 56  |  fBodyGyroMeanY | Frequency domain signal.
-Mean value of the body angular velocity on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body angular velocity on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 57  |  fBodyGyroMeanZ | Frequency domain signal.
-Mean value of the body angular velocity on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Mean value of the body angular velocity on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 58  |  fBodyGyroStdX | Frequency domain signal.
-Standard deviation for the body angular velocity on the ‘X’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body angular velocity on the 'X' axis with a Fast Fourier Transform (FFT) applied to these signals.
 59  |  fBodyGyroStdY | Frequency domain signal.
-Standard deviation for the body angular velocity on the ‘Y’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body angular velocity on the 'Y' axis with a Fast Fourier Transform (FFT) applied to these signals.
 60  |  fBodyGyroStdZ | Frequency domain signal.
-Standard deviation for the body angular velocity on the ‘Z’ axis with a Fast Fourier Transform (FFT) applied to these signals.
+Standard deviation for the body angular velocity on the 'Z' axis with a Fast Fourier Transform (FFT) applied to these signals.
 61  |  fBodyAccMagMean | Frequency domain signal.
 Mean value of the magnitude of the body acceleration three-dimensional signals with a Fast Fourier Transform (FFT) applied to these signals.
 62  |  fBodyAccMagStd | Frequency domain signal.
 Standard deviation for the magnitude of the body acceleration three-dimensional signals with a Fast Fourier Transform (FFT) applied to these signals.
 63  |  fBodyAccJerkMagMean | Frequency domain signal.
 Mean value of the magnitude of the Jerk three-dimensional signals derived from the body linear acceleration with a Fast Fourier Transform (FFT) applied to these signals.